NYPL/lsp_workflows/workflows/scsb_suppressed_locations.md

 ### Quietly failing hold requests for known suppressed SCSB locations

 When the item is an NYPL item, [a special check is made](https://github.com/NYPL/recap-hold-request-consumer/blob/08d4c29066c68693410777b236c1e227d3ccccd0/models/sierra_request.rb#L50-L52) to determine if the requested delivery location is among [several known "suppressed" locations](https://github.com/NYPL/recap-hold-request-consumer/blob/08d4c29066c68693410777b236c1e227d3ccccd0/models/sierra_request.rb#L15).
-If the location is suppressed, [the Sierra API request is entirely skipped; The compponent responds with `code` "204", indicating success](https://github.com/NYPL/recap-hold-request-consumer/blob/08d4c29066c68693410777b236c1e227d3ccccd0/models/sierra_request.rb#L56).
+If the location is suppressed, [the Sierra API request is entirely skipped; The component responds with `code` "204", indicating success](https://github.com/NYPL/recap-hold-request-consumer/blob/08d4c29066c68693410777b236c1e227d3ccccd0/models/sierra_request.rb#L56).

 Essentially, the hold request is not created in Sierra, but the component responds as if it has been.
 This is done because SCSB is watching the relevant job and waiting for the job to read as succeeded before marking its own "Request" record as successful and initiating physical transfer of the item.
 In most cases the suppressed SCSB location doesn't have any related Sierra location, so there would be no location to use in the hold anyway.
 Rather we pretend that a hold has been created.
 NYPL staff must manually create a hold upon receipt of the item.